 In many cases, the cost of Invisalign may be comparable to that of traditional orthodontic treatment (braces).
 However, the cost of your unique Invisalign treatment will depend on the severity of your case and the duration of your treatment.
 For instance, the more severe the malocclusion, the more aligners you'll need and the more your treatment will cost.

 You may find that Invisalign fits very comfortably into your day-to-day life.

 Invisalign aligners are removable, meaning you can take them out to eat.
-As a result, there are no dietary restrictions when it comes to Invisalign, so you can continue to eat all the foods you love!
+As a result, there are few dietary restrictions when it comes to Invisalign, so you can continue to eat all the foods you love!

 To avoid staining your clear aligners, we recommend removing them when you consume beverages such as wine, coffee, or dark soda beverages.

 - Does Invisalign work for both adults and teens?

 Anyone who has healthy teeth and gums is a potential candidate for Invisalign.

 More and more adults are deciding to undergo orthodontic treatment these days, in large part because options like Invisalign have become available.